Magneticdud/munin-plugin-docker/README.md

 The *docker_cpu* and *docker_memory* munin plugins monitor container CPU and memory usage over time, respectively.

+I just edited the code slightly to let read the performance data from a munin docker container, because i don't want to pass the docker socket for security reasons.
+I might be wrong so feel free to comment on this.

 These plugins read the metrics exposed by control groups (cgroups) on a pseudo-filesystem.
 We can find the memory metrics for a Docker container under the */sys/fs/cgroup/memory/docker/container_id/* directory and the cpu metrics under the */sys/fs/cgroup/cpuacct/docker/container_id/* directory.

 ## **docker_memory plugin**